ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Start Menu Alias:** Key used to simulate start menu button.
  * **Touch Modifier:** Key used to switch between button touch and button press mode.
  * **Hair Touch Modifier:** Key used to switch between hair touch mode.

+### Class Variables

+ * `public enum MouseInputMode` - Mouse input mode types
+  * `Always` - Mouse movement is always treated as mouse input.
+  * `RequresButtonPress` - Mouse movement is only treated as movement when a button is pressed.

 ### Class Methods